BeriCo-Industries/SG-C-S/README.md

 - [OpenComputers](https://minecraft.curseforge.com/projects/opencomputers) by Sangar, Payonel, Vexatos

 #### Bugs
-If you encounter a bug please fell free to open an issue and be as specific as possible.<br>
+If you encounter a bug please feel free to open an issue and be as specific as possible.<br>
 It helps alot if you can tell us how to reproduce it